miklevin/MikeLev.in/_posts/2025-10-01-forging-the-prompt-200k-token-context.md

 ### Step 1: Prove the "Parallel Universe DB" in its Native Habitat

-The entire goal of the **"Great Stuffing"** and forging the **"magic wand"** was to make `Pipulate` work as a standalone library in a Jupyter Notebook.
+The entire goal of the **"Great Stuffing*"* and forging the *"*magic wand"** was to make `Pipulate` work as a standalone library in a Jupyter Notebook.
 You've done the surgery, but you've never actually tested the patient in its new environment.
 Your very next action should be to create and run the "forever-forward `hello_world.ipynb`" you envisioned in `refactoring-pipulate-persistent-notebook-workflows.md`.

 Create a new notebook and execute these cells, which use the exact API you designed: